zhangpengshan/pyshifu/doc/developers/Guide.md

 ```
 >>> shifu.new("new_model", "/Users/haifwu/Model")
 ```
+    shifu.new(model_name, work_directory)
+    parameters:
+        model_name: the name of the new model

-    This command will create a new dataset folder for training, in the new folder, You will find some auto-created files:
+        work_directory: the new model will be created under this work directory This command will create a new dataset folder for training, in the new folder, You will find some auto-created files:
     1. ModelConfig.json: Some input and model pipeline configurations and which will be discussed more later.